wellyshen/react-cool-starter/README.md

 ### Styles

-This starter boilerplate supports CSS and SASS.
+This starter boilerplate supports CSS, SASS and [CSS Modules](https://github.com/css-Modules/css-Modules) is enabled by default.
 We use [PostCSS](https://github.com/postcss/postcss-loader) plugin to parse CSS and add autoprefixer to your stylesheet.
 You can access your stylesheet with two ways.

-**With CSS modules:**
+**With CSS Modules:**

 ```javascript
 import styles from './Home.scss';